Point source (older implementation)¶

 For details about the source term read section 3.3 of An arbitrary high-order discontinuous Galerkin method for elastic waves on unstructured meshes – I. The two-dimensional isotropic case with external source terms

-Mij is defined in a fault local coordinate system defined by strike, dip and rake, see for instance here: https://github.com/SeisSol/SeisSol/blob/master/src/SourceTerm/PointSource.cpp#L48
+Mij and di are defined in a fault local coordinate system defined by strike, dip and rake, see for instance here: https://github.com/SeisSol/SeisSol/blob/master/src/SourceTerm/PointSource.cpp#L48